pettod/work-hours-timeline/README.md

 ![Denser timeline](images/denser_timeline.png)

-The third graph is the same as first one but shows denser timeline which can be defined by changing the constant variables defined in the beginning of the code.
+The third graph is the same as the first one but shows denser timeline which can be defined by changing the constant variables defined in the beginning of the code.

 ## 2 Installation